raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_11.md

 + They also calculate the ISS’s latitude and longitude using the `ephem` library and log this information in the data file.
 + To see whether cloud cover might also be a factor, they take a photo using the IR camera on Astro Pi Izzy, which is pointing out of the window towards Earth.
 + The latitude and longitude data is written into the EXIF tags of the images, which have sequentially numbered filenames.
 It is also logged to the CSV file.
-+ The LED matrix is updated every 15 seconds.
++ The LED matrix is not used as this is a Life on earth Experiment.
 + Any unexpected error is handled and the details logged.

 ```python